miker704/Strife/patch_V5_notes.md

     - Added new version of CancelFriendRequestIcon backed up old version under suffix old.
     - Added new version of AcceptFriendRequestIcon backed up old version under suffix old.
     - Added new version of AddFriendsExploreCompassIcon backed up old version under suffix old.
+    - Changed the old explore servers icon to the newer version and in svg form in add friends page.